TamKengHong/Minimalist_Chess_Project/README.md

 # Description:

 I implemented chess using python and pygame for my 2021 winter project.
-This is my first time using python.
+This is my first time learning python and OOP.

 I have tried to make the code as simple and minimalistic as possible, cutting away variables and lines that are not needed without sacrificing code quality or leading to confusion.